cscart/docs/developer_guide/core/db/placeholders.rst

 ?i
 --

-This placeholder converts the accepted data to an *integer*.
+This placeholder converts data to an *integer*.

 * Accepted data: *string*, *number*